 The goal of Volvo was twofold.
 First, to generate a larger industrial base in Sweden that SKF could take advantage of and build economies of scale to keep even with European firms, and second to build cars that were well-suited to Sweden.
 Turns out, Sweden really liked American cars, and all Volvos from the original ÖV4 right through WW2 were heavily influenced by GM, Ford, and other American brands in size and style.

 In 1941-42, Volvo engineers Carl Lindblom and Olle Schjolin created Volvo’s first prototype small car, but that awkward design didn’t suit management.
-Around that time former motorcycle racer Helmer Petterson, who had worked for Excelsior Motorcycle in America but returned to Sweden and worked managing factories and car dealerships, came on board the Volvo team.
+Around that time former motorcycle racer Helmer Petterson came onboard at Volvo.
+Petterson had worked for Excelsior Motorcycle in America but returned to Sweden and worked managing factories and car dealerships before joining the company.

 Petterson proposed something entirely different than the earlier prototype, a more modern-looking car inspired by the German Hanomag 1.3 liter, and this time Gabrielsson and Larson liked the idea.

-Petterson experimented with designing a front-drive version of the car a-la DKW’s F8, and the Hanomag’s unibody shell was deconstructed and heavily studied at Volvo.
+Petterson experimented with designing a front-drive version of the car a-la DKW’s F8, and the Hanomag’s unibody shell was deconstructed and heavily scrutinized.
 One idea made it, the other didn’t.
-Front-wheel drive was still a very new idea in the 1940s even if DKW, Cord, and several French companies had already gotten there, and Volvo didn’t think it could get components reliable enough to make it work.
-But the unibody shell was a go.
+Front-wheel drive was still a very new idea in the 1940s even if companies like Adler, DKW, and Cord had already gotten there, and Volvo didn’t think it could get components reliable enough to make it work.
+But the unibody shell?
+That was a go.

-What became the PV444 (4 Seater, 40 Horsepower, 4-cylinder), for four-passenger, four-cylinder, looked like a blend of the Hanomag and the 1941-42 Fords.
+What became the PV444 (4 Seater, 40 Horsepower, 4-cylinder) looked like a blend of the Hanomag and the 1941-42 Fords.
 Though Pettersen led the project, the chassis team was led by Sven Wilberg and the body design by ex-Studebaker man Edward Lindbergh.
 Engineer and designer Erik Jern contributed in many areas as well.
 The engine, Volvo’s 1,414-cc B4B, was also brand new.

 The Volvo PV445 and Duett